 Celebrate National Poetry Month with Unfolding Literature and Language in Art, a special tour exploring how visual arts intersect with poetry and literature, Thursday, Apr.
 12 at 5:15 p.m.

 Don't forget to visit The Shop at The Broad to take home something from our curated assortment of gifts, design objects, prints and more.
 Your purchase helps fund free general admission that The Broad offers as well as its popular public programs.

 There are two ways to access the museum:

-The Broad's Visitor Services Associates regularly update The Broad Standby twitter feed with the latest information on the standby wait.
+The Broad's Visitor Services Associates regularly update The Broad Standby Twitter feed with the latest information on the standby wait times.

-On view in the third-floor galleries is a robust and changing selection of masterworks from the Broad collection.
-The installation includes works by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
-The Pop art of the 1960s—an area of great depth in the collection—is represented through works by Roy Lichtenstein, Ed Ruscha, and Andy Warhol, among others.
-Moving into the 1980s, the installation presents a rich concentration of works by artists such as Jean-Michel Basquiat, Keith Haring, Barbara Kruger, and Jeff Koons.
+In its third floor galleries, The Broad displays a robust and changing selection of works from the Broad collection.
+The galleries feature works by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
+Pop art of the 1960s—an area of great depth in the collection—is represented through works by Roy Lichtenstein, Ed Ruscha and Andy Warhol, among others.
+Moving into the 1980s, the installation presents a rich concentration of works by artists such as Jean-Michel Basquiat, Kara Walker, Keith Haring, Barbara Kruger and Jeff Koons.